-When we ask our ILP volunteers who are living in the DR for four-ish months where they recommend taking a vacation, Samana wins.
+When we ask our ILP volunteers who are living in the DR for a semester where they recommend taking a vacation, Samana wins.
 More than a few times, it’s the number one highlight of their humanitarian trip out of all the other spots on the island.
 Which is saying a lot!
 Spending a semester abroad with ILP gives volunteers lots of free time, weekends off, and vacation days to really explore this country.

 Dreaming of the Caribbean?

 See what volunteering in the Dominican Republic is like.

 Besides being beyond-pretty, one of the reasons why Samana is so popular is the Instaworthy treehouse you can stay in.
 So not only do you get a practically perfect place to stay, your days are full of secluded beaches, rad ocean adventures, dense jungles, and more than your fair share of sunshine.
 See why it’s a favorite?

 Getting To Samana

 Something To Know